samishakoor/Minew-iBeacon-Scanner-App/README.md

-# MinewBeaconPlusAndroidDemo
+# Minew BeaconSet Plus Scanner
-This demo is based Minew BeaconPlusAndrod example, it is using the MTBeaconPlus.jar library and testing the bluetooth LE beacons E7
+A sample android application is based on Minew BeaconSET Plus SDK.
+It is using the MTBeaconPlus.jar library for testing the Bluetooth LE beacons.